Illinois State Police District 15

 Injuries to an unrestrained child in a 30 mph crash are equivalent to injuries sustained to a child dropped from a third-story window.

 To simulate a rollover crash, the cab is mechanically rotated, which causes the dummies to be ejected.
 The dummies are returned to the cab and secured with safety seat belts.
 Again, the cab is rotated and the dummies remain safely in the cab.

-District 15 recently has begun offering Convincer demonstrations that provide individuals 16 and over with a driver's license the chance to simulate a 7 mph crash.
+Troop 15 recently has begun offering Convincer demonstrations that provide individuals 16 and over with a driver's license the chance to simulate a 7 mph crash.

 This educational tool allows the individual to experience how a safety belt protects them from injury when they are involved in a crash.
 Once a rider is properly restrained into the Convincer's seat, they ride to the bottom of the slide and crash.